digitalfortress-tech/ad-rotator/README.md

 // initialize adRotator
 const rotator = new AdRotator( document.getElementById('containerElement'),
-  items
+  items,
+  { debug: true }       // optional
 );
 // start the rotation
 rotator.start();
 ```
 That's it!
 You should now have Ad-rotation in action!
 By default, the Ads are rotated in a random fashion.
-See [`configuration options`](#configuration-options) for more variations
+See [`configuration options`](#configuration-options) for more variations.

+_**_NOTE:_**_ By default, `adRotator` is designed to **fail silently** for any configuration error.
+This means that it will neither pollute the DOM nor will it attach any events if case of an error.
+It will also not log any console error messages.
+This can make it difficult to diagnose an error, hence during development, it is recommended to turn on the `{debug: true}` config option.

 ### API